scmpevatrons/ai-chatverse/README.md

 ![AI Chatverse Architecture](assets/AI%20ChatVerse%20Architecture.png)

 ## Quickstart
-The best way to get started with the application is by visiting the application hosted in streamlit community cloud [here](https://ai-chatverse.streamlit.app/).
+The best way to get started with the application is by visiting the application hosted in streamlit community cloud <a href="https://ai-chatverse.streamlit.app/" target="_blank"> here</a>.

 ### Running the latest version of the app from docker
 1. Clone the repository.